monkeyK1n9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions is a script that adds execute permission to owner and group 7-everybody is a script that gives execute permission to everybody 8-james_bond is a script to only permit others
+6-multiple_permissions is a script that adds execute permission to owner and group 7-everybody is a script that gives execute permission to everybody 8-james_bond is a script to only permit others 9-John_Doe is a script for special permission on hello